telerik/xaml-docs/controls/radrichtextbox/events-overview.md

     * An __EventArgs__ object.

 * __DocumentContentChanged__ - occurs when the content of the current document has changed.
-This is aggregated event, which is raised not often than the value specified in RadDocument.DocumentContentChangedInterval property (the default value is 30 ms) for performance reasons.
+This is aggregated event, which is raised not more frequently than the value specified in RadDocument.DocumentContentChangedInterval property for performance reasons.
+The default value of DocumentContentChangedInterval is 30ms.
 The event handler receives two arguments:

 	* The sender argument contains the __RadRichTextBox__.
 This argument is of type object, but can be cast to the __RadRichTextBox__ type.
 	* An __EventArgs__ object.

 * __DocumentLayoutModeChanged__ - occurs when the layout mode of the current document has changed.
 The event handler receives two arguments:
     * The sender argument contains the __RadRichTextBox__.
 This argument is of type object, but can be cast to the __RadRichTextBox__ type.